Murad Qureshi: Campaigns and activities

-Among his campaigns, Qureshi has called for the inclusion of Twenty20 cricket in the 2012 Olympic Games, a proposal which has received the backing of the London Assembly, and he has advocated the use of blue lines to mark the courses of London's underground rivers.
+Among his campaigns, Qureshi has called for the inclusion of Twenty20 cricket in the 2012 Olympic Games, a proposal which received the backing of the London Assembly, and he has advocated the use of blue lines to mark the courses of London's underground rivers.

-He has called for Edgware Road tube station (Bakerloo Line) to be renamed Church Street Market, as this would end the confusion between that station and the namesake station on the Circle, District and Hammersmith & City lines.
+He has called for Edgware Road tube station (Bakerloo Line) to be renamed after Church Street Market, as this would end the confusion between that station and the namesake station on the Circle, District and Hammersmith & City lines.

-He has worked for many years to raise awareness of the crucial role of remittances in international development with his last letter in the Financial Times generating much debate.
+Qureshi has worked for many years to raise awareness of the crucial role of remittances in international development with his last letter in the Financial Times generating much debate.
 In 2004, remittances was the key topic on which he presented evidence before the House of Commons International Development Committee as part of a submission by the British Bangladeshi International Development Group.

 In 2007, Qureshi hosted a meeting at City Hall which launched the Cambridge IGCSEs in Bangladesh, Pakistan and India Studies with Amartya Sen's support.
 Qureshi closely follows political developments in South Asia, and was in Bangladesh for the parliamentary elections in December 2008.

-He is Chairman of Capital SERA, the London branch of SERA.
-He contributes regular columns to the Morning Star, The China Daily, Tribune and the Westminster Extra.
+He is Chairman of Capital SERA, the London branch of the Socialist Environment and Resources Association.
+Qureshi is also a former chair of the Stop the War Coalition.
+He has contributed regular columns to the Morning Star, The China Daily, Tribune and the Westminster Extra.

-Qureshi has a music record named after him, and has financially backed a British film Shongram, which is a romantic drama, set during the 1971 Bangladesh Liberation struggle.
+Qureshi has had a music record named after him, and financially backed a British film, Shongram, a romantic drama set during the 1971 Bangladesh Liberation struggle.